anshu-2007/Smart-Inventory-Insights/README.md

 python app.py
 Open frontend:

-Open index.html in browser or access via ngrok for public link:
+Open index.html in browser, or use ngrok for public access 🌐:

 ngrok http 5000
-Demo Video
+Demo Video 🎥
 If the live link is inaccessible, please refer to the demo video for a complete walkthrough of the solution.

-Team Members:
+Team Members 👥
-Anshu Chowdhury
-Nandini Kalia
-Mihir Kumar
-Sonu Gupta
+Name	Role / Contribution
+Anshu Chowdhury	Lead Developer – Backend, Architecture, AI Integration 💻 Nandini Kalia	Team Leader – Documentation, Stack Summary, Prompt Engineering 📄 Mihir Kumar	Frontend Developer – UI/UX and Dashboard 🎨 Sonu Gupta	AI Integration & Testing 🤖

-Disclaimer
+Disclaimer ⚠️
 The predictive features shown in the demo are for illustration purposes only.

 AI integration uses Google Cloud Vision API; results depend on image quality.

-If live demo link does not work, refer to the demo video provided.
+If the live demo link does not work, please refer to the demo video provided.